Visit Albuquerque prohibits users from downloading images from our website.

 Downtown Makes Room for Long-Awaited Upscale Boutique Hotel

-The much anticipated ARRIVE Albuquerque hotel is set to be completed by the end of 2024.
+The much anticipated ARRIVE Albuquerque hotel is set to be completed in early 2025.
 A historic rehabilitation of the 1965-built Downtowner Motor Inn (most recently The Hotel Blue) will transform the Route 66 landmark located at 8th and Central into a new boutique hotel, ARRIVE Albuquerque.

 Embassy Suites by Hilton Albuquerque